 CREATE TABLE

-int(11) NOT NULL,
+course_idint(11) NOT NULL,

-varchar(10) DEFAULT NULL,
+course_namevarchar(10) DEFAULT NULL,

-PRIMARY KEY (course_id
+PRIMARY KEY (course_id)

 )